Our 40+ year-old LRT network needs upgrades and maintenance to ensure it keeps serving Edmontonians for another 40 years and beyond.

 TLC for LRT was created to help you effectively plan your commute.
 TLC for LRT projects include upgrades to LRT stations, infrastructure and tracks.

 We appreciate your patience and cooperation during this time.
-You can find up-to-date information about service impacts on this page, on ETS social media and on posters at LRT stations.
+You can find up-to-date information about service impacts on the Alerts, Service Updates page, on ETS social media and on posters at LRT stations.

 Over several years, crews will be intermittently completing platform renovations across our LRT system.
 This work will involve replacing platform warning tiles (the rumble strips at the edges of platforms), and demolishing and rebuilding sections of platforms that require renewal.

-We are upgrading eight LRT crossings along the Capital Line.
-This work includes:
+Multiple LRT crossings have been upgraded along the Capital Line.

-Upgrades to six crossings have been completed at 82 Street, 92 Street, 95 Street, 112 Avenue, 115 Avenue, as well as the pedestrian crossing at Health Sciences/Jubilee Station.
-Future/ongoing locations include 129 Avenue and 66 Street - 125 Avenue.
+Upgrades to crossings have been completed at 82 Street, 92 Street, 95 Street, 112 Avenue, 115 Avenue, 66 Street and 125 Avenue, as well as the pedestrian crossing at Health Sciences/Jubilee Station.
+Future and ongoing locations include 129 Avenue.

 Starting August 2023, crews will be working to relocate the rail crossover north of Belvedere Station.

 The current crossover at this location needs to be relocated to maintain the safety, reliability and condition of ETS infrastructure.
 Completing this work now will also prevent longer, more costly work in the future.

 This is the initial stage of this project, which will involve removing the existing crossover and installing new ballast, concrete ties and rail for the new crossover.
 Related signalling, communications and overhead catenary system work is also involved.